 WHO WE’RE WORRIED ABOUT:VAN HUNTDISTRESSING DATA: His two albums earned him a following among neo-soul nerds, but he can’t get a single to connect with listeners–though he did get a Grammy nomination for his “Family Affair” jam with Joss Stone and John Legend.ODDS OF SURVIVING ON LABEL This guy’s going to break eventually; for now, that Grammy nod may save him.
 8-1

 DOVESDISTRESSING DATA: Part of the post-Coldplay British-band blitz, Doves have yet to manage a gold record in the states, despite some extensive touring and moderate radio love.ODDS OF SURVIVING ON LABEL: We’re guessing the band’s strength (and connections) in the U.K. will keep them afloat for at least one more record.
 6-1

-ODDS OF SURVIVING ON LABEL: The new bosses would be crazy to let them go.
+INTERPOLDISTRESSING DATA Congratulations, guys!
+You finally signed a major-label deal!
+Too bad that Andy Slater, the guy who championed you, was sent packing.ODDS OF SURVIVING ON LABEL: The new bosses would be crazy to let them go.
 And besides, would you want to get on the bad side of Carlos D during one of his pissy text-messaging sprees?
 3-1

-ODDS OF SURVIVING ON LABEL: Considering how screwy everything is nowadays, these guys will probably get a six-album deal and an opening slot on McCartney’s next tour, while everyone else on this list languishes.
+MORNINGWOODDISTRESSING DATA: They are a terrible, terrible band, but we’ll miss making fun of them.ODDS OF SURVIVING ON LABEL: Considering how screwy everything is nowadays, these guys will probably get a six-album deal and an opening slot on McCartney’s next tour, while everyone else on this list languishes.
 EVEN